flaccid-wasteland/chef-solo-wrapper/README.md

 # Requirements

 * Linux, Mac OS X or a flavour of *nix (untested on Microsoft Windows)

+chef-solo-wrapper uses the following which this README will guide you on installing any needed:

 * Ruby
 * RubyGems
-* Trollop RubyGem
+* Git
 * Chef (latest 0.10 recommended)
-* RestConnection (optional, for RightScale API support)
+* RestConnection RubyGem (optional, for RightScale API support)

 # Installation